-The Article 4.5 TDA Funds are accounted for in separate accounts within the City's Senior Mobility Program Fund which is a Special Revenue Fund.
+The Article 3 TDA Funds are accounted for as a sub-fund within the City's Grants Fund, which is a Non-Major Special Revenue Fund.

-The assets of the City are organized on the basis of funds.
+The accounts of the City are organized on the basis of funds.
 A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related benefits, and equity, segregated for the purpose of carrying out specific activities.